-A guide to helping with life after having a transplant for Hodgkin lymphoma.
+A guide to how life may be after having a transplant for Hodgkin lymphoma.

 Gradually you will put on weight and start to feel stronger.
 But it takes a long time to get over intensive treatment such as a bone marrow or stem cell transplant.
 It is not unusual to have to go back into hospital once or twice.
 And it may be a year before you really feel you are on the road to recovery.